Tax Clearance for Expats in Malaysia

 Forms to be filled up Employee’s Employment Status

-1. CP21 If Employee is leaving the country
+1. CP21 If the Employee is leaving the country

-2. CP22A For retirement, resignation, or termination of employment in private sector
+2. CP22A For retirement, resignation, or termination of employment in the private sector

-3. CP22B For retirement, resignation, or termination of employment in public sector
+3. CP22B For retirement, resignation, or termination of employment in the public sector

 Malaysia Tax Expert Lera

 In the case of retirement or leaving Malaysia, you will have their income tax file closed as they will no longer be receiving any taxable income.
-You are also required to declare any extra taxable payments like bonuses – this can be done through an agent or by yourself.
+You also need to declare any extra taxable payments like bonuses – this can be done through an agent or by yourself.

 Taxation Rate for Malaysian Expatriates